B0-B/markov/README.md

 ```
 ~$ [('defeat', 0.4444444444444444), ('win', 0.5555555555555556)]
 ```
-The return array is always sorted by probability, the return shows that winning is more likely with ~5% advantage or with 55.6%.
+The returned array is always sorted by probability, the return shows that winning is more likely with a ~5% advantage or with 55.6%.
 But what if we are interested in an arbitrary last sequence e.g. the last two games were defeats (the knwoledge still refers to priorGames)
 ```python
 print(seq.next('defeat', 'win' improvise=True))